University of Texas, Austin (Co PIs: Patrick Heimbach, An Nguyen),

 The primary goals of the expedition were:

-1) recovery of 3 moorings carrying physical oceanographic (Woodgate-NSF), whale acoustic (Stafford), and ocean acidification (Juranek and Hales) instrumentation.
-These moorings were deployed in the Bering Strait region in 2015 from the Norseman II.
+1) recovery of 3 moorings carrying physical oceanographic (Woodgate-NSF) and whale acoustic (Stafford) instrumentation.
+These moorings were deployed in the Bering Strait region in 2016 from the Norseman II.
 The funding for the physical oceanographic components of these moorings comes from NSF-AON.

 2) deployment of 3 moorings in the Bering Strait region, carrying physical oceanographic (Woodgate) and whale acoustic (Stafford) instrumentation.
 The funding for the physical oceanographic components of these moorings comes from NSF-AON.